Scholarships Available

 - Member of a Christian church

-One, non-renewable award to a graduating high school senior from Fremont High School.
+To be awarded to a graduating high school senior from Fremont High School

 - Financial need